 Our portfolio consists of renewable energy facilities located in the United States (including Puerto Rico), Canada, the United Kingdom and Chile.
-If we consummate the Tender Offer for the shares of Saeta Yield, we will also operate in Spain, Portugal and Uruguay.
-In addition, we could decide to expand our presence in our existing international markets or further our expansion into new international markets.
+In addition, we could decide to expand our presence in our existing international markets or expand into new international markets.
 As a result, our activities are and will be subject to significant political and economic uncertainties that may adversely affect our operating and financial performance.
 These uncertainties include, but are not limited to:

-- · the risk of a change in renewable power pricing policies, possibly with retroactive effect; - political and economic instability; - · measures restricting the ability of our facilities to access the grid to deliver electricity at certain times or at all; - the macroeconomic climate and levels of energy consumption in the countries where we have operations; - the comparative cost of other sources of energy; - changes in taxation policies and/or the regulatory environment in the countries in which we have operations, including reductions to renewable power incentive programs; - the imposition of currency controls and foreign exchange rate fluctuations; - · high rates of inflation; - protectionist and other adverse public policies, including local content requirements, import/export tariffs, increased regulations or capital investment requirements; - · changes to land use regulations and permitting requirements; - risk of nationalization or other expropriation of private enterprises and land, including creeping regulation that reduces the value of our facilities or governmental incentives associated with renewable energy; - · difficulty in timely identifying, attracting and retaining qualified technical and other personnel; - difficulty competing against competitors who may have greater financial resources and/or a more effective or established localized business presence; - difficulties with, and extra-normal costs of, recruiting and retaining local individuals skilled in international business operations;

-- difficulty in developing any necessary partnerships with local businesses on commercially acceptable terms; and - being subject to the jurisdiction of courts other than those of the United States, which courts may be less favorable to us,
+- the risk of a change in renewable power pricing policies, possibly with retroactive effect; - political and economic instability; - measures restricting the ability of our facilities to access the grid to deliver electricity at certain times or at all; - the macroeconomic climate and levels of energy consumption in the countries where we have operations; - the comparative cost of other sources of energy; - changes in taxation policies and/or the regulatory environment in the countries in which we have operations, including reductions to renewable power incentive programs; - the imposition of currency controls and foreign exchange rate fluctuations; - · high rates of inflation; - protectionist and other adverse public policies, including local content requirements, import/export tariffs, increased regulations or capital investment requirements; - · changes to land use regulations and permitting requirements; - risk of nationalization or other expropriation of private enterprises and land, including creeping regulation that reduces the value of our facilities or governmental incentives associated with renewable energy; - difficulty in timely identifying, attracting and retaining qualified technical and other personnel; - difficulty competing against competitors who may have greater financial resources and/or a more effective or established localized business presence; - · difficulties with, and extra-normal costs of, recruiting and retaining local individuals skilled in international business operations; - difficulty in developing any necessary partnerships with local businesses on commercially acceptable terms; and - · being subject to the jurisdiction of courts other than those of the United States, which courts may be less favorable to us.